telerik/ajax-docs/controls/dropdowntree/overview.md

 * **Checkboxes** that enable the user to choose between the different states - *None*, *SingleCheck*, *TriState* and *CheckChildNodes*.

-* **EmptyMessage** that will allow the developer to provide a hint (setting a message in the entry area) to the final user of the application.
+* **EmptyMessage** that allows the developer to provide a hint (setting a message in the entry area) to the end-user of the application.

-* There are also **DropDownSettings** that enable fine tuning of the control (*OpenDropDownOnLoad* that expands the dropdown after it is loaded on the page is one of them).
+* **DropDownSettings** for fine tuning of the control (like *OpenDropDownOnLoad*, which expands the dropdown after it is loaded on the page).

 # See Also